+(1a) The licensee of a producer’s licence is authorised to supply liquor, by way of a free sample, at the licensed premises of another licensee (the “other licensee”) for consumption on the other licensee’s licensed premises by —

+(a) the other licensee; or

+(b) a manager of the other licensee’s licensed premises; or

+(c) an employee or agent of the other licensee.

 (2) A producer’s licence shall not be granted other than in accordance with this Act and any conditions prescribed.

 (3) Where the licensee is a body corporate which produces wine or spirits, wine or spirits produced by a related body corporate shall be deemed to have been produced by the licensee.

 [Section 55 amended by No. 12 of 1998 s.
-36.]
+36; No. 73 of 2006 s.
+41.]

 56. Evidence as to production of liquor